-Currently, the site is fronted by a low stone wall, topped by a robust saddleback coping.
-The wall is only breached by the existing opening and aligned to accommodate sight lines on the south of the opening only.
-It is not clear from the application details whether the entire wall will be set back from its existing alignment, in order to accommodate visibility sight lines, but if this is the case, it would represent an undesirable break in the extensive continuity of this associated historic built structure along the A6 road.
+Currently, the site is fronted by a low stone wall, topped by a robust saddleback coping, which is only breached by the existing opening.
+While this is the arrangement in the current revised application, it is not clear from the plans submitted whether these walls would need to be aligned to accommodate visibility sight lines.
+There is certainly less intervention than in the previous application, which, if correct, would avoid or reduce an undesirable break in the extensive continuity of this associated historic built structure along the A6 road.

 One reason the Derwent Valley was inscribed as a World Heritage Site by UNESCO is because it is an industrial landscape arrested in a rural setting.
-Development of the site as proposed will urbanise the setting of this section of the A6 and introduce artificial screening and domestic landscape features, i.e., the managed planting and formally laid out trees.
-This will create a site with a domestic character that is incongruous to the naturalistic broadleaf woodland that surrounds it.
-This will negatively impact on the setting of the A6 - the former turnpike road and one of the Site's key attributes - and, therefore, the OUV of the DVMWHS.
+Development of the site as proposed will urbanise the setting of this section of the A6 by the introduction of this commercial operation.
+Furthermore, in an attempt to conceal this change of character, artificial screening and domestic landscape features would be introduced.
+In landscape terms, this will create a site with a domestic character that is incongruous to the naturalistic broadleaf woodland that surrounds it.
+This will negatively impact on the setting of the A6 - the former turnpike road as one of the Site's key attributes - and, therefore, the Outstanding Universal Value of the Derwent Valley Mills World Heritage Site.

-It is for this reason the Conservation and Design Section has recommended to the World Heritage Site Partnership that it objects to development of this site in principle, as it has in the past.
+It is for this reason that the Derwent Valley Mills Partnership objects to development of this site.